jticket1024/espeak-en-us/README.md

 espeak-en-us
 ============

-Corrections for espeak en-us language
+Corrections for espeak en-us language, see install file for more help.